MiddleRaster/Tdd20.TestAdapter/README.md

 ```

-Then after having created your Tdd20-style C++ unit test `.exe`, you can either:
+Then after having created your Tdd20-style C++ unit test project, you can either:

-1. drop this tiny assembly next to it, or
+1. drop this tiny assembly next to its`.exe` output, or
 2. add the NuGet package to your C++ project (recommended).

 Once installed, your tests will automatically appear in Visual Studio’s Test Explorer.